MVP Testing

 Mistake 1: Building Too Much

-❌ 6-month build, perfect product ✅ 2-month MVP, iterate monthly
+Bad: 6-month build, perfect product

-Cost: Wasted time, might build wrong thing
+Cost: wasted time, might build the wrong thing.

 Mistake 2: Launching Too Late

-❌ "Just one more feature..." ✅ "Launch, see what people actually want"
+Good: "Launch, see what people actually want"

 Mistake 3: Ignoring Metrics

-❌ "Feels like it's going well" ✅ "40% retention, 5% MoM growth"
+Bad: "Feels like it's going well"

-Set up analytics from day 1
+Set up analytics from day one.

 Mistake 4: Feature Creep

-❌ Adding features to make everyone happy ✅ Focusing on must-haves for best customers
+Bad: Adding features to make everyone happy

-Say no to most feature requests
+Say no to most feature requests.

 Mistake 5: Not Talking to Customers

-❌ Building in isolation ✅ Weekly customer conversations
+Bad: Building in isolation

-Talk to 5-10 customers every week
+Talk to 5-10 customers every week.

 Mistake 6: Premature Scaling

-❌ Hiring team, buying ads before PMF ✅ Staying lean until retention is solid
+Bad: Hiring team, buying ads before PMF

-Don't scale a broken product
+Do not scale a broken product.

 MVP Launch Checklist